 Through McKenzie Creek

-Still, it was a good day.
+But I made it through vine McKenzie Creek.
+And all in all, it was a good day.
 It was cloudy and cool, if a bit humid.
 I saw many beautiful sights, plus turkeys, swans and other wildlife.
-Thanks again to the Westigards; Gregg shuttled our car a few segments up so Ed could spend the morning with me.
+Thanks again to the Westigards; Gregg shuttled our car a few segments up so Ed could spend the morning running and hiking with me.

-Oh, can’t forget to mention we’ve been staying at a lovely B&B the last two nights: Canyon Road Inn.
-It’s in Turtle Lake, relatively convenient to the trail.
-The rooms are great, namely the comfy beds and whirlpool, which we’re using for post-run ice baths.
+Oh, can’t forget to mention our lovely B&B one more.
+As I noted yesterday, Canyon Road Inn is in Turtle Lake, which is relatively convenient to the trail.
+The rooms are lovely, namely the comfy beds and whirlpool, the latter of which I’m using for post-run ice baths.
 And hosts Patti and Turner are very accommodating to hikers.
 They’ve already left us “to-go” cups for our coffee tomorrow morning, since we’ll be up and out so early.